ckormanyos/real-time-cpp/readme.md

 ## Portability

-The application software is implemented once and used uniformly on each supported target in the reference application.
+The application software is implemented once and used uniformly on each supported target in the [ref_app](./ref_app).
 Differences among the individual targets arise only in the lower software layers pertaining to chip-specific and board-specific startup/MCAL details.

-In this way the application software exhibits a high level of portability.
+In this way the project exhibits a high level of portability.

 ## Supported Targets in the Reference Application